anl-mdml/MDML/README.md

 ```
 docker-compose up
 ```
 Docker compose is used to start all of the docker containers used by the MDML.
 The first time starting the MDML you may see errors that Grafana is exiting.
 This is expected as Grafana's backend MySQL database is still being initialized.
 Once the database is ready, Grafana should no longer quit.
+Rarelt, the Grafana instance will never recover, and you will need to run ```docker-compose down``` followed by ```docker-compose up``` to restart the containers.

 ## Common Problems During Setup
-If nginx is repeatedly failing to start, the container may not be able to find the proper keys to enable HTTPS.
+If nginx is repeatedly failing to start, the container may not be able to find the SSL certificate to enable HTTPS.
 Grafana may also fail here for the same reason.

-## Administering the MDML
+## MDML Admin Duties

 ### NodeRED - http://your_host:1880/admin
 Before running the first experiment but after all of the docker containers have started, there is still some setup to do inside of NodeRED.
 NodeRED can be thought of as the brain of the MDML.
 It is responsible for receiving and directing all user messages through custom javascript function nodes arranged into flows.
 To do this, credentials must be entered to allow NodeRED to talk to the MQTT broker and InfluxDB.
 Below are two gifs showing how to set the credentials.
 Be sure that you change two MQTT servers and two InfluxDB servers with the dropdown.
 If usernames are not set for the server, it is "nodered" for MQTT and "admin" for InfluxDB. ![](gifs/node_red_mqtt_creds.gif) ![](gifs/node_red_influx_creds.gif)